Abstract:

 2+) and anions (SO

-−1 is recommended as the optimal strategy for soil reclamation and yield enhancement in the Jinzhong dryland region.
-While these findings demonstrate substantial short-term benefits under extreme drought conditions, multi-year fixed-site monitoring is essential to evaluate the long-term environmental safety, salt accumulation kinetics, and the potential bioaccumulation of trace heavy metals.
-This study provides a scientific basis for the high-value utilization of industrial by-products in dryland agriculture, balancing the goals of soil reclamation and crop productivity
+2 for soil reclamation and yield enhancement in the dryland region.
+While substantial short-term benefits occurred under extreme drought conditions, multi-year fixed-site monitoring was essential to evaluate the long-term environmental safety, salt accumulation kinetics, and the potential bioaccumulation of trace heavy metals.
+This finding can provide a scientific basis for the high-value utilization of industrial by-products in dryland agriculture.